 How to Create a New Page on WordPress

-Initially, WordPress only allowed its users to write posts.
-After the release of version 1.5, WordPress has come up with a new post type named page.
-Since then, WordPress users have been able to create static pages that differ from the blog posts.
+WordPress initially allowed users to create posts only.
+After the release of version 1.5, WordPress came up with a new post type named page.
+Since then, users have been using WordPress to create pages to publish static content different from blog posts.

 WordPress Page vs WordPress Post